 Ben’s lack of vision for his life is symbolized in the birthday party scene.
 After receiving a scuba diving suit from his parents, he puts it on, and his field of vision is narrow, causing him emotional distress.
 This is analogous to the distress he feels about his future.
 He sinks to the bottom of the pool, lost and confused, buried underwater like a dead man.

 Ben is idle for two main reasons: he has no plan, and his parents are enabling him.
 Mr. Braddock (William Daniels) is frustrated by his son’s idleness — lecturing him about “getting off his ass” — yet he gives him no ultimatum.
 It seems unlikely that Ben has ever had a job.
-His parents paid for his education, gave him a car as a graduation present, and supply him with spending money, so he can go out and have fun.
+His parents paid for his education, gave him a car as a graduation present, and after graduation, they supply him with spending money.
 Ben wouldn’t be idle if his parents weren’t providing for all his needs.

 It is human nature to want to do something each day, even if you don’t want to work.
 Ben has nothing to do, and this opens the door to sexual temptation: an affair with Mrs. Robinson (Anne Bancroft) who also has nothing to do.